fentosv/template-next-ts/README.md

 3. Add your Git `HTTPS` or `SSH` url to the `.env`.

 4. Run the script created for the first deploy.
 It will set it up the Git with the environment variables.
+It accepts `--'{Your commit name}'`, that will change overwrite the `.env` variable for the commit name.
     ```
     yarn github-first-deploy
     ```